-On May 19, 2022, we completed the Acquisition.
-We may attempt to acquire other businesses, technologies or drug candidates that we believe are a strategic fit with our business.
-If we do undertake any acquisitions, the process of integrating an acquired business, technology or drug candidates into our business may result in unforeseen operating difficulties and expenditures, including diversion of resources and management's attention from our core business.
+We are presently engaging in a strategy to acquire businesses, technologies or drug candidates that we believe are a strategic fit with our business.
+If we do undertake any acquisitions, the process of integrating an acquired business, technology or drug candidate into our business may result in unforeseen operating difficulties and expenditures, including diversion of resources and management's attention from our core business.
 In addition, we may fail to retain key executives and employees of the companies we acquire, which may reduce the value of the acquisition or give rise to additional integration costs.
 Future acquisitions could result in additional issuances of equity securities that would dilute the ownership of existing stockholders.
 Future acquisitions could also result in the incurrence of debt, contingent liabilities or the amortization of expenses related to other intangible assets, any of which could adversely affect our operating results.
 In addition, we may fail to realize the anticipated benefits of any acquisition.